A chilled strawberry soup with orange and mint. Perfect as an appetizer or dessert on a hot day.

 - 1/4 teaspoon orange extract

-- Chill soup for at least 30 minutes before serving.
+- Chill the strawberry soup for at least 30 minutes before serving and garnish with mint leaves if desired.

 Nutrition Information:Yield: 2 Serving Size: 1